 Whether you have been together for decades or are in a relatively new relationship, it can be easy to let other areas of your life take priority over spending time together.

-Even if you spend every evening together sitting on the couch, this time may not actually be quality time.
+Even if you spend every evening together sitting on the couch, this is may not actually be quality time.
 If you are both sat scrolling through your phones, checking work emails, or immersed in a TV show, chances are you’re not connected with your partner.
 By the time you go to bed that night, you may barely have said two words to each other.

 Quality time demands that you focus on each other, free from distractions.
 This is your chance to dedicate all of yourself to your partner, and to receive the same in return.